Rob Dillingham: Recruiting

-Professional career

-Cold Hearts (2022–2023)
+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Kentucky 2023 Basketball Commitments".
+Rivals.
+Retrieved October 28, 2023.; "2023 Kentucky Wildcats Recruiting Class".
+ESPN.
+Retrieved October 28, 2023.; "2023 Team Ranking".
+Rivals.
+Retrieved October 28, 2023.;

+Overtime Elite and college career

 On November 3, 2022, Dillingham left Donda Academy after multiple controversies surrounding its founder, Kanye West, and signed with Overtime Elite, a professional basketball league for late-high-school- and early-college-level players.
 He joined the Overtime Cold Hearts, one of the six teams in the league.
 Dillingham made his OTE debut for the Cold Hearts on November 11, recording six points, three rebounds and three steals in a 92–84 loss to the YNG Dreamerz.

-NBA

 After spending one season with the University of Kentucky, Dillingham declared his entry into the 2024 NBA draft and received a green room invite.

+Professional career

-Minnesota Timberwolves / Iowa Wolves (2024–present)
+Minnesota Timberwolves (2024–2026)

 On June 26, 2024, Dillingham was selected with the eighth overall pick by the San Antonio Spurs in the 2024 NBA draft; however, immediately on draft night, he was traded to the Minnesota Timberwolves in exchange for a 2030 protected first-round pick swap and an unprotected first-round pick in 2031.
 On July 8, he signed with the Timberwolves.
-On January 12, 2025, he was assigned to the Iowa Wolves.
+On January 12, 2025, Dillingham was assigned to the Iowa Wolves.
+Dillingham had 49 appearances (including one start) for the Timberwolves during the 2024–25 NBA season, recording averages of 4.5 points, 1.0 rebounds and 2.0 assists.

+Dillingham made 35 appearances for Minnesota in the 2025–26 NBA season, averaging 3.5 points, 1.2 rebounds and 1.7 assists.

+Chicago Bulls (2026)

+On February 5, 2026, Dillingham, Leonard Miller and four second-round picks were traded to the Chicago Bulls in exchange for Ayo Dosunmu and Julian Philips.
+On February 7, Dillingham made his Bulls debut.
+He scored nine points, tallied three rebounds, four assists and one steal in 22 minutes of playtime against the Denver Nuggets.
+He made 30 appearances for Chicago, recording averages of 9.6 points, 3.0 rebounds and 2.8 assists.
+On April 22, Dillingham underwent surgery to remove a ganglion cyst from his right wrist.

+Charlotte Hornets (2026–present)

+On September 27, 2026, Dillingham was traded to the Charlotte Hornets in exchange for Buddy Hield.